ets-labs/python-dependency-injector/README.rst

   or process pool, etc. Can be used for per-function execution scope in tandem with wiring.
   See `Resource provider <https://python-dependency-injector.ets-labs.org/providers/resource.html>`_.
 - **Wiring**.
 Injects dependencies into functions and methods.
-Helps integrating with other frameworks: Django, Flask, Aiohttp, etc.
+Helps integrating with other frameworks: Django, Flask, Aiohttp, Sanic, FastAPI, etc.
   See `Wiring <https://python-dependency-injector.ets-labs.org/wiring.html>`_.
 - **Typing**.
 Provides typing stubs, ``mypy``-friendly.
   See `Typing and mypy <https://python-dependency-injector.ets-labs.org/providers/typing_mypy.html>`_.